 Sometimes anovulation results from hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
 It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more .

 During perimenopause, anovulatory AUB may be an early sign of ovarian insufficiency or failure; follicles are still developing but, despite increasing levels of follicle-stimulating hormone (FSH), do not produce enough estrogen to trigger ovulation.
-About 20% of women with endometriosis Endometriosis In endometriosis, functioning endometrial tissue is implanted in the pelvis outside the uterine cavity.
-Symptoms depend on location of the implants and may include dysmenorrhea, dyspareunia... read more have anovulatory AUB due to unknown mechanisms.
+About 20% of women with endometriosis Endometriosis In endometriosis, functioning endometrial cells are implanted in the pelvis outside the uterine cavity.
+Symptoms depend on location of the implants.
+The classic triad of symptoms is dysmenorrhea... read more have anovulatory AUB due to unknown mechanisms.

 Ovulatory AUB may occur in